isidora33/odin-recipes/README.md

 # odin-recipes
-First Odin project
+First Odin project.

-This project is for practicing my HTML knowledge I have so far.
+This project is for practicing HTML knowledge I have so far.
 It's just a basic recipe website.